Persecution of Health Workers

 Doctor Arash Alaei and Doctor Kamiar Alaei, two well-known Iranian brothers working in the field of HIV/AIDS, were detained without charge in June 2008 by Iranian authorities.
 The government used the doctors’ travel to international AIDS conferences as a basis for subsequently charging and convicting the doctors of conspiring with an enemy government — a dangerous conflation of public health diplomacy with treason.
 PHR worked tirelessly from the moment of the doctors' detention, leading the global movement resulting in their release (Dr. Kamiar in late 2010, Dr. Arash in summer 2011), working to persuade the government of Iran that treating AIDS is not a crime.

-Since mid-March, 2011, Syrian government forces have sought to crush citizen uprisings.
-More than 1,700 people have been killed and at least 10,000 are reported to be in custody or missing.
-In addition to the widely reported atrocities committed by the government, PHR has discovered reports of serious violations of medical neutrality in Syria.
-PHR is calling on the Government of Syria to cease its campaign of targeting medical facilities and health workers and their patients, and to safeguard doctors’ obligation to provide neutral and ethical care for civilians.
+Since mid-March, 2011, Syrian government forces have sought to crush citizen uprisings in the country.
+More than 190,000 people have been killed according to the UN and thousands of others are reported to be in custody or missing.
+PHR has also discovered reports of serious violations of medical neutrality in Syria and has been documenting attacks on medical personnel and faicitilies across the country in this interactive map.
+PHR has called on the government of Syria to cease its campaign of targeting medical facilities, health workers, and patients, and to safeguard the obligation of doctors to provide neutral and ethical care for civilians.

 More Attacks on Doctors in Syria News »

 More Jailed Doctors in Iran News »

 The People’s Convoy: We Reject The New Normal Of Attacks On Hospitals (December 22, 2016)